Anita Hill: Awards and recognition

 Hill received the American Bar Association's Commission on Women in the Profession's "Women of Achievement" award in 1992.
 In 2005, Hill was selected as a Fletcher Foundation Fellow.
 In 2008 she was awarded the Louis P. and Evelyn Smith First Amendment Award by the Ford Hall Forum.
 She also serves on the board of trustees for Southern Vermont College in Bennington, Vermont.
 She was inducted into the Oklahoma Women's Hall of Fame in 1993.
 On January 7, 2017, Hill was inducted as an honorary member of Zeta Phi Beta sorority at their National Executive Board Meeting in Dallas, Texas.
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Hill for 1991.
 The Wing's Washington, D.C. location has a phone booth dedicated to Hill.

 Minor planet 6486 Anitahill, discovered by Eleanor Helin, is named in her honor.
 The official naming citation was published by the Minor Planet Center on November 8, 2019 (M.P.C.
 117229).